Steven-N-Hart/dicom_wsi/docs/annotations.rst

 We have prepared some different annotations on the Aperio_ example CMU-1-JP2K-33005.svs.
 These examples were drawn using QuPath_ and extracted with this_ script.
 The annotations have no physiological relevance, only to show how the different data types can be stored inside DICOM.
-Each of the yellow markups in the image abive describe one of the following data types:
+Each of the yellow markups in the image above describe one of the following data types:

 * Points
 * Rectangle